samalatesta/ContinuousAssociationRDS/README.md

 #### `\sim`
 This directory contains code for simulating RDS data, code to run the simulation settings we included in the paper, and code that plots all simulation results.

-#### `\application`
-This directory contains the code for the application section of the paper where we applied SPRTCA to an RDS data set of people who smoke illicit drugs in a rural community in South Africa.

 ## Contact

 For questions, please contact: